tomrist/cs6431-fall2021/README.md

 PhD classes taught by Cornell Tech instructors, including this one, are broadcast to both Cornell campuses, in NYC and Ithaca.
 Protocols for masking and other COVID-19 precautions will follow those rules at the respective campus.
 Wear a mask and don't come in if feeling ill, please!
+If you have concerns about COVID-19 safety feel free to reach out to me.

 Note that the Gates hall room was changed from G11 to G13, which is slightly bigger.

 A zoom link will be shared via Canvas.
-I might occassionally deliver lectures remotely over zoom, and will announce that via the schedule (see below).
+I might occassionally deliver lectures remotely using the same zoom link, and will announce that via the schedule (see below).
 The default will be in-person instruction from NYC.
 Please attend class in-person when I'm teaching in-person; please let me know if you need to attend remotely.
 If so, the default should be camera on.

 That said, I should be able to monitor Zoom chat in case students want to ask questions or make comments, in addition to raising hands during class.
 This may